Scientific Name

 How to Grow and Care

 Like so many of the small species of Mexican cacti, Ortegocactus is highly prized by collectors.
 Ortegocactus macdougallii likes light shade to full sun.
 It is often grafted since it is tricky to grow when on its own roots.
-Water moderately in summer and very carefully, if at all in winter.
-It shows a distinct intolerance to overwatering either by rotting off or bursting the epidermis.
+Water moderately in summer and very carefully, if at all, in winter.
+It shows a distinct intolerance to overwatering, either by rotting off or bursting the epidermis.
 Grow Ortegocactus in a fast-draining mineral mix.
-To prevent growing a monster totally out of proportion to its attractive and natural form, you should limit the fertilizer.
+You should limit the fertilizer to prevent growing a monster totally out of proportion to its attractive and natural form.

 Many authors recommend grafting, first on Pereskiopsis and soon on Myrtillocactus geometrizans.
-If it does not reject the stock, it is possible to be cultivated without problems.
+If it does not reject the stock, it can be cultivated without problems.

 See more at How to Grow and Care for Ortegocactus.